brichard19/parcrypt/README.md

 ### Configure the client

-The client configuration is in client.json.
-It contains the hostname of the server, the port to connect on, and the list of GPUs to use and the max amount of GPU memory to use:
+The client configuration is stored in `client.json`. parcrypt looks for it in the current directory.

+`hostname`: The parcrypt server address.
+`port`: The port to connect on.
+`data_dir`: Directory where parcrypt will store data.
+Can be an absolute or relative path.
+`gpu_devices`: An array specifying which GPU devices to use (see example configuration below).

+Example configuration:
 ```
 {
   "hostname": "127.0.0.1",
   "port": 8080,
+  "data_dir":"C:\parcrypt",
   "gpu_devices":[
     {"opencl":0, "mem_usage":"85%"},
     {"opencl":1, "mem_usage":"2GB"}